hoonzis/hoonzis.github.io/_drafts/2009-12-28-mapbox-turf-realstate-analysis.md

 });
 ```
 ## Clustering with leaflet
-As the last type of vizualization I wanted something that would naurally cluster the markers on the map, with automatical decomposition of the cluster while zooming in.
+As the last type of visualization I wanted something that would naturally cluster the markers on the map, with automatic decomposition of the cluster while zooming in.
 It turns out this is very easy with leaftlet.js and it's cluster plugin.

 ```javascript
 var clusteredFlats = new L.MarkerClusterGroup();